simonemargio/homelab/README.md

 The repository structure is strictly organizational.
 Each directory corresponds to a discrete service or a logical grouping of containers.

-Inside every directory:
+*   **Service Directories:** each folder (e.g., `beszel`, `forgejo`) corresponds to a discrete service or a logical grouping of containers.
+Inside these directories:
-- `docker-compose.yml`: the declarative configuration defining the service, its dependencies, networking routing, and persistent volumes.
+    *   `docker-compose.yml`: the declarative configuration defining the service, dependencies, network routing, and persistent volumes.
-- `.env-example`: a template containing required environment variables.
+    *   `.env-example`: a template containing required environment variables for quick deployment.
+*   **`assets/`**: houses static files, images, and the official Maya logo.
+*   **`script/`**: contains automation and utility scripts.

-## Services
+## Services Overview

-The current infrastructure runs a diverse stack of applications:
+The current infrastructure runs a diverse stack of applications, categorized by their primary role in the homelab environment.

 ### Core
+*   **Dockhand:** primary Stack Manager.
+The central configuration and management orchestrator for the homelab, streamlining container deployments and ensuring the infrastructure runs smoothly.
+*   **Homelable:** Custom homelab utility and labeling framework tailored for this specific environment.
 *   **Beszel:** telemetry engine.
 A highly efficient monitoring daemon that aggregates real time metrics on CPU, memory, and container health, maintaining historical performance data without consuming excessive system resources.
 *   **Cloudflare Tunnel:** edge gateway.
-It securely exposes internal services to the public internet via outbound connections, establishing a zero trust architecture.
+Securely exposes internal services to the public internet via outbound connections, establishing a zero-trust architecture.
 This completely bypasses the need for port forwarding, protecting the internal network from external scanning.
-*   **Portainer:** centralized control plane.
-It provides comprehensive visibility and management over the Docker environment, simplifying container orchestration, volume inspection, and virtual network management.

-### Security
+### Security & Data Integrity
 *   **Forgejo:** git instance that serves as the definitive repository for my personal codebase, scripts, and documentation.
 Keeping these assets locally provides a trusted source of truth for the system, enables versioned and auditable changes, and avoids exposing sensitive operational details to third-party cloud services.
-*   **Kopia:** It orchestrates zero knowledge, deduplicated, and end-to-end encrypted snapshots, shipping all my homelab data to an offsite Hetzner storage box to ensure rapid disaster recovery against local hardware failure.
+*   **Kopia:** backup orchestrator.
+It handles zero-knowledge, deduplicated, and end-to-end encrypted snapshots, shipping all homelab data to an offsite Hetzner storage box to ensure rapid disaster recovery against local hardware failures.
 *   **Vaultwarden:** lightweight, Rust-based implementation of the Bitwarden API that securely manages credentials and sensitive strings locally, entirely severing reliance on cloud-based password managers.

 ### Media